Skip to main content

 Core Records to Preserve in Truck-Crash Cases

-Key records can include driver logs, dispatch records, route pressure communications, maintenance files, inspection reports, and electronic operating data.
-These materials often shape liability allocation.
+Key records can include driver logs, dispatch communications, maintenance files, inspection reports, and electronic vehicle data.
+The available records depend on the equipment, carrier, route, and facts of the crash.

 Requesting and preserving records early helps prevent data loss and narrows disputes about what happened before impact.